quickwit-oss/quickwit/docs/tutorials/add-full-text-search-to-your-olap-db.md

 curl -v "http://0.0.0.0:8080/api/v1/gh-archive/search/stream?query=tantivy&outputFormat=Csv&fastField=id"
 ```

-We will use the `Clikchouse` binary output format in the following sections to speed up queries.
+We will use the `Clickhouse` binary output format in the following sections to speed up queries.

 ## Clickhouse